London looks best on the big screen, and so we’ve rounded up our favourite film locations in the capital!

 2. Harry Potter

 If you’re potty about Potter, London is full of magical places for you to visit.
-Of course there’s platform 9¾ at King’s Cross Station, but you already know that.
+Of course there’s platform 9¾ at King’s Cross Station, but you probably already know that.
 Aside from posing in front of a brick wall, there are tons of other Pottery locations you can visit: the beautiful Leadenhall Market, which is the location they used for Diagon Alley; the entrance to The Leaky Cauldron, which is now an opticians in Bull’s Head Passage; Australia House, where they filmed the interior of Gringotts (though sadly you can only see it from the outside because the goblins won’t let you in); and, of course, London Zoo’s reptile house, if you fancy practising your parseltongue.

 3. Four Weddings And A Funeral